About Me Button

 Car Wheels

 The biggest job on the cars was replacing wheels.
 I wanted to get Northwest Shortline wheels.
 3 weeks after first contacting them about stock I have not received a reply if they could supply the wheels.
 So I tried to recycle the original wheels that I have thrown out wheels just like this in the past.
 That meant sanding down the tread by removing .015, then regauging to current and wider NASG standards and repainting them.
 I spent HOURS working on the wheels only to find they still shorted out because the center hub of the wheel was now wider than the tread and contacted the sideframes.
 How annoying.
 What a waste of time.
 I replaced all of the car wheels with Downs code 110 36” wheels I luckily had.
 Code 110 36” wheels are tough to find right now.
-The drivers and trailing truck wheel are original but were worked on All the rest of the wheel on the entire train where changed.
+The drivers and trailing truck wheel are original but were worked on.
+All the rest of the wheels on the entire train where changed.
 The couplers were truck mounted on long shanks.
 I don’t allow truck mounted couplers so I body mounted the couplers on the cars.

 There is a new YouTube clip of it running here.
 I will make a new clip whenever the loco is repainted and done.

-Updated 1-31-21
+Updated 7-28-24

-All photos and content © Lanes Trains 2005-2021
+All photos and content © Lanes Trains 2005-2026